kyntar/medivize/README.md

 **Special thanks to:**

-🎓 **Bangkit Academy 2024** - For providing the platform and mentorship
+🎓 **Coding Camp 2025 powered by DBS Foundation** - For providing the platform and mentorship
 🤖 **Google Cloud Platform** - For cloud infrastructure support
 🧠 **TensorFlow Team** - For the amazing ML framework
-🚀 **Open Source Community** - For the incredible tools and libraries

 </div>